 Water molecules can hydrogen bond to other polar molecules.
 For example, food macromolecules like carbohydrates (sugar) have polar hydroxyl (OH) groups that can hydrogen bond to water molecules.
 As weak hydrogen bonds form, energy is released and this is used to break up the sugar crystal allowing it to dissolve.
 The sugar molecules are surrounded by water molecules and then carried off into solution.

-More information on the role of water in the diet.
+More information from The New Zealand Nutrition Foundation on the role of water and fluids in our diet.